 It was it was horrible.
 I in the middle of it applied to work at the Apple Store.
 Because I was like, I can’t be a therapist anymore.
-This is what oh, anyways, it feels very similar to betterhelp, where they’re just like they’re there to like, make money and the more that they can get people to sign up, the more money they’re going to make.
+If this is what it’s all about.
+Anyways, it feels very similar to BetterHelp, where they’re just like they’re there to like, make money and the more that they can get people to sign up, the more money they’re going to make.

 Katie Vernoy 18:27

 Yeah, I think there’s also and I don’t know if this was involved in any of the folks who I’ve seen in partnership with BetterHelp.
 But it seems like there’s also large, you know, kind of investment cycles.
 And so if you can say I have this many therapists in my whatever, in my network, and then there’s, then there’s more likely that you’ll get some angel investor money.

 Mm hmm.
 Yeah.
 And they’re looking BetterHelp us like looking.
 They’re trying to corner every single way a person is looking for, for therapy.
 We’ve seen all their ads on Facebook, and we’ve seen their ads on TV, and they’re gobbling up therapists directories one by one trying to like so they have a bunch of therapists directories, what do they have?
 They have pridecounseling.com the corner like the LGBTQ market, they have faithfulcounseling.com for the biblical perspective, they have teencounseling.com The list goes on where they just like make these make believe therapists directories or they find a therapist directory and buy them out.
 You know Clay Cockerell from onlinecounseling.com?

 Jeff Guenther 19:42